oracle/weblogic-kubernetes-operator/docs-source/content/samples/simple/domains/model-in-image/_index.md

    git checkout develop
    ```

-   > **Note:** From this point forward, we will refer to the top directory of the operator source tree as `/tmp/operator-source`, however, you can use a different location.
+   > **Note:** We will refer to the top directory of the operator source tree as `/tmp/operator-source`; however, you can use a different location.

    For additional information about obtaining the operator source, see the [Developer Guide Requirements](https://oracle.github.io/weblogic-kubernetes-operator/developerguide/requirements/).
    {{% /expand%}}